tonytrinh12358/phd-checklist/1_AI_Research_Paper_Checklist.md

 | Baseline identification | Experiment design phase | Missing comparisons (25% of rejections) |

 **⚠️ Use this checklist as a research planning tool, not just a writing guide.**

+---

+## 💡 **Final Reminder**

+*The goal is completeness first, then compression through revision.
+Better to have a thorough 8-page draft that gets compressed to 7 pages than a sparse 6-page draft that lacks crucial details.*

 *Updated: November 2025*